-Office Hours: Mondays and Thursdays
+Office Hours: Tuesdays and Thursdays by appointment.

 The Administration of Justice Program provides quality instruction for transfer, degree, and occupational students.
 The courses reflect skills and knowledge that have been identified by our transfer institutions and local criminal justice employers as critical to student success in the classroom, in online courses, and in the communities where students will be employed.